 These documents are reviewed each year in November.
-If you have any suggestions for improvements to the documents or ideas for new documents that might be helpful please get in touch with the Volunteer Manager.
+If you have any suggestions for improvements to the documents or ideas for new documents that might be helpful please get in touch with the Head of Volunteer Support.

 The BHS Volunteer Policy is the most important document here.
 It should be read by all volunteers and supersedes the 2015 Volunteer Agreement in terms of providing clarity for volunteers and employees who work with volunteers on expectations for behaviour, communications, expenses, confidentiality and health and safety whilst volunteering for the BHS.

 Conflicts of Interest

 It is important for any charity to understand where conflicts might exist, both with volunteers and employees, and to ensure nobody takes advantage of their role with the BHS.
 The Conflict of Interest Policy identifies exactly what constitutes a conflict and how volunteers should address those.

 Once a conflict has been identified volunteers should complete the Conflict of Interest Declaration Form and send that to the Volunteer Manager.
 Registered conflicts will be kept on file for the duration of a volunteer's tenure with the Society and may be referred to if necessary in time.

 Health and Safety

 The health and safety of all our volunteers is paramount.
 The policy below outlines how volunteers can stay safe in their roles and should be used whenever committees are meeting in a new place, for every new event or at any time it is deemed of value.